Sun exposure in childhood and adolescence greatly increases the chances of developing skin cancer later in life.

 - Current information – access accurate, current information on sun protection issues such as sunscreen allergies, nanoparticles, vitamin D, occupational safety and health and duty of care.

 - Support – you get information about how other schools have dealt with particular problems, free teaching resources, access to competitions and discounts on sun protection items at the Cancer Council shop.

 - Advocacy – Cancer Council speakers can talk to parents and staff about the risk of skin cancer and the value of good sun protection polices and procedures.

 - Critical mass – formally joining the program allows Cancer Council to count your school in the program membership.
 In turn, higher participation rates add weight to our representations to the Department of Education, helps convince other schools to join the program and demonstrates your commitment to reducing the burden of skin cancer in the community.

 Apply to become a SunSmart School or renew your membership

 Becoming a SunSmart School is easy, simply:

 - Develop a sun protection policy or update the existing one.
-A SunSmart Schools sample policy (Word, 53 KB) is available to download.
+Template sun protection policies are available to download.

 - Fill out the application form online or print the SunSmart Schools application form (pdf, 866kb).
-For information on details we collect, please see our Privacy Collection Statement (pdf, 51kb).
+For information on details we collect, please see our Privacy Collection Statement.